Chen Quanguo: Return to Beijing and retirement

+On 26 December 2021, Chinese state media announced that Chen would step down from his role as Party Secretary of Xinjiang.
+He was succeeded by Governor of Guangdong Ma Xingrui with immediate effect.
 In 2022, Chen was appointed as the deputy head of CCP Central Rural Work Leading Group.
 This was seen by Wu Qiang, a political analyst in Beijing, as his "last role" before retirement, despite previous expectations that he would join the CCP Politburo Standing Committee.
-He retired after the 20th National Congress of the CCP, due to the fact that he was not re-elected to the Central Committee despite being young enough to do so.
+He retired after the 20th National Congress of the CCP, due to the fact that he was not re-elected to the Central Committee despite being young enough to do so per informal age rules.

 Personal life

-Family

-Chen has a daughter who attended a school in the UK while he was the governor of Hebei.
+Chen has a daughter who attended a school in the United Kingdom while he was the governor of Hebei.

-Personality

 The South China Morning Post has said that Chen is known for not putting jokes, slogans or personal anecdotes in official speeches.
 It also noted that he preferred to stay in the background during press meetings.

 Sanctions

-On 9 July 2020, the United States government imposed Global Magnitsky Act sanctions and visa restrictions against Chen Quanguo, together with Zhu Hailun, Wang Mingshan and Huo Liujun.
-These sanctions were imposed as a result of Chen's involvement in the Uyghur genocide.
+On 9 July 2020, the United States government imposed Magnitsky Act sanctions and visa restrictions against Chen Quanguo, together with Zhu Hailun, Wang Mingshan and Huo Liujun.
+These sanctions were imposed as a result of Chen's involvement in the persecution of Uyghurs.
 With sanctions, he and his immediate relatives are barred from entering the U.S. and will have U.S.-based assets frozen.
-Chen, in an interview with Xinhua News Agency, called the sanctions a "naked, unreasonable and unreasonable hegemonic behavior", and said "I have no interest in going to the United States, and I don’t have a penny of assets in the United States".
+Chen, in an interview with Xinhua News Agency, called the sanctions a "naked, unreasonable and unreasonable hegemonic behavior", and said "I have no interest in going to the United States, and I don't have a penny of assets in the United States".
 On 10 December 2024, Minister of Foreign Affairs of Canada Mélanie Joly announced Canada's sanctions against Chen and seven other government officials of Xinjiang and Tibet involved in serious human rights violations.